YunoHost-Apps/mautrix_whatsapp_ynh/README.md

 ## Documentation

  * Official "mautrix-whatsapp" documentation: https://github.com/tulir/mautrix-whatsapp/wiki
+ * Matrix room (matrix bridges in Yunohost): #mautrix_yunohost:matrix.fdn.fr
- * Matrix room: #whatsapp:maunium.net
+ * Matrix room (upstream app): #whatsapp:maunium.net
 In case you need to upload your logs somewhere, be aware that they contain your contacts' and your phone numbers.
 Strip them out with
 ``| sed -r 's/[0-9]{10,}/📞/g' ``
  * "mautrix-whatsapp" bridge is based on the [Rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp) implementation of the [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) project.
- * YunoHost documentation: If specific documentation is needed, feel free to contribute.
+ * YunoHost documentation: If more specific documentation is needed, feel free to contribute.

 ## YunoHost specific features